ROT101/learn_something/linux basics/system_info/1_system_info.md

     : display disk usage

 ## du
-    : displays available space and disk usage of a directory.
+    : displays available space and disk usage of a directory